aarontcopal2/comp517-project/project/README.md

 5. After master and peer nodes establish connection, you can start to send crawl requests to master peer.
 Type in `input.txt` to the master peer to send a crawl request.
 You should already have list of urls in the input.txt file and the master peer will send this info to all connected peers

 6. Watch the magic happen.
-Make sure you have the output/ directory checked out.
-You will find the `crawl_output.json` file inside the output directory which will have the combined results of crawling from all peers
+The master peer will add the job id to the database and the latest job id is the one used for crawl which you can find in the `job` table.
+Crawl status for every node and url can be found in the `crawl_status` table.
+If it is 1 then the crawl has started and if 2 then the status is complete.
+The `graph` table stores the url and the crawled linked webpages which are comma separated.
+It also has the nodeid to describe which node crawled the url.

+7. Try to disconnect one node by exiting the process or typing in `q` for a peer which is not master.
+As soon as you disconnect, if any node is yet to finish its work, it will recalculate the work and add the urls of the exited node to its list.
+To confirm, you may check the nodeid attribute in the `crawl_status` table for the url which should be flipped to the node id which accepted the additional work.

+8. Try to add a node to the network, make sure that the rest of the nodes haven't finished their crawling.
+As soon as the initial set of messages are interchanged between master and new node, the master peer will send an additional request to crawl if the crawl hasn't finished.
+The new node starts its crawling.
+Here, you can also check the debug statements printed out for every url added to the `graph` table which says `Finished writing 1 url to db`.
+The new node should be printing these.
+You can check the `graph` table and the `crawl_status` tables to get details about what all urls were crawled by the new node.

-7. After the crawling is done, the master peer will then shoot a request for pagerank and will combine them in the same directory with the file `pagerank_output`
+9. After the crawling is done, the master peer will then shoot a request for pagerank.
+The nodes find their subset of urls and compute the pagerank.
+We can find the pagerank info in the `pagerank` and the intermediate status in the `pagerank_status` tables.

 ## Evaluation
 For performance evaluation, we need to evaluate the components/algorthms of our system (the components implemented for midterm): crawler and pagerank